TypesetterIO/typesetter/README.md

 The content folder holds the content that is coupled with your config to create the PDF.

-@todo

 ### Cover

 There are three options for a cover.
+The image or the html file should be in the content folder.

 First, you can generate a cover image.
 The file should be named `cover.jpg`.
 The default configuration for MPDF is 96dpi.
 The default page is a A4.
 This means a standard resolution that fits that is 794 x 1123 (96dpi).
 You may experiment with different values for larger resolution displays.
 Remember, the